Tux/Release-Checklist/Checklist.md

 # Documentation

-Make sure that you have a clear, consice, and short SYNOPSIS section.
+Make sure that you have a clear, concise, and short SYNOPSIS section.
 This section should show the most important code as simple and clear as possible.
 If you have 3500 methods in your class, do not list all of the there.
 Just show how to create the object and show the 4 methods that a beginner would